 Students will perform SQL commands to demonstrate the usage of DDL and DML, joining of tables, grouping of data and will implement PL/SQL constructs.
 They will also implement one project.
 Project: It will contain database designing & implementation, should be given to group of 2-4 students.
-While doing projects emphasis should be more on back-end programming like use of SQL, concept of stored procedure, function, triggers, cursors, package etc. Project should have continuous evaluation and should be spread over different components.
+While doing projects emphasis should be more on back-end programming like use of SQL, concept of stored procedure, function, triggers, cursors, package etc. Project should have a continuous evaluation and should be spread over different components.

+Healthcare data: including patient records, treatment statistics, and disease surveillance, can be managed in databases to improve healthcare services and outcomes.[3]

+Construct a Databases that can manage educational resources, student performance data, and learning materials, helping ensure quality education is accessible and measurable.[4]

+Data management systems can support urban planning, resource allocation, and sustainability efforts, helping to build smarter, more resilient cities.[11]

-- 1. Analyze the Information Systems as socio-technical systems, its need and advantages as compared to traditional file-based systems. - 2.
-Analyze and design database using E-R data model by identifying entities, attributes and relationships. - 3.
-Apply and create Relational Database Design process with Normalization and Denormalization of data. - 4.
-Comprehend the concepts of transaction management, concurrence control and recovery management. - 5.
-Demonstrate use of SQL and PL/SQL to implementation database applications.
+1. Analyze the Information Systems as socio-technical systems, its need and advantages as compared to traditional file-based systems.

+2. Analyze and design database using E-R data model by identifying entities, attributes and relationships.

+3. Apply and create Relational Database Design process with Normalization and Denormalization of data.

+4. Comprehend the concepts of transaction management, concurrence control and recovery management.

+5. Demonstrate use of SQL and PL/SQL to implementation database applications.

-- 1. Database System Concepts, Silverschatz A., Korth F. H. and Sudarshan S., Tata McGraw Hill, 6th ed, 2010 - 2.
+- .
+Database System Concepts, Silverschatz A., Korth F. H. and Sudarshan S., Tata McGraw Hill, 6th ed, 2010 - .
 Fundamentals of Database Systems, Elmasri R. and Navathe B. S., Pearson, 7th ed, 2016